 Compliance tips: start small—enforce email and cloud access via MDM and conditional access first; use selective wipe and containerization rather than full device wipe where privacy is a concern; document all exceptions and approvals; automate evidence collection (syslog to SIEM, MDM export) to simplify audits; and include legal/HR early to align consent and privacy disclosures with local law.

-In summary, meeting ECC – 2 : 2024 Control 2-6-3 for BYOD in the Compliance Framework practice requires a clear policy, technical enforcement (MDM, encryption, MFA, conditional access), documented onboarding/offboarding, and evidence-ready controls—apply the template, follow the checklist, and iterate with periodic reviews and tests to keep your small business secure and audit-ready.
+In summary, meeting ECC – 2 : 2024 Control 2-6-3 for BYOD in the ECC-2:2024 framework practice requires a clear policy, technical enforcement (MDM, encryption, MFA, conditional access), documented onboarding/offboarding, and evidence-ready controls—apply the template, follow the checklist, and iterate with periodic reviews and tests to keep your small business secure and audit-ready.